bjorn-ha/smarthome/README.md

 ### <a name="switches"></a>Switches

 <p><font size="3">One of the first projects within my smart home was to replace some general switches with WiFi connected switches.
-As I didn't had a lot of experience yet and a lot of info was available for the Sonoff basic switches, this was my way to go.
+As I didn't have a lot of experience yet and a lot of info was available for the Sonoff basic switches, this was my way to go.
 Most of them are operational already for about two years and are still working without issues.</p>

 | Device        |Quantities           |More Info          |Image    |
 | ------------- |:-------------:|:-----:|-----------:|